 We can classify the motion of various bodies on the basis of the way they move.
 For example, a car moving on a straight road is said to have linear motion.
 Similarly, the motion of the earth around the sun is circular motion.
 Here we will be talking mainly about periodic motion.
 A motion that repeats itself after equal intervals of time is known as periodic motion.
 Examples of periodic motion are a tuning fork or motion of a pendulum if you analyze the motion you will find that the pendulum passes through the mean position only after a definite interval of time.
 We can also classify the above motion to be oscillatory.
 An oscillatory is a motion in which the body moves to and fro about a fixed position.
 So an oscillatory motion can be periodic but it is not necessary.

-So taking an example of a wave motion we will see some of the parameters related to periodic motion.
+So taking an example of a wave motion we will see some parameters related to periodic motion.
 Let’s take the following figure:

 Periodic Motion Formula